 Some of the city’s most prominent developers and designers are vying for a challenge put forth by Gov. Andrew Cuomo: Make Penn Station less hellish.

-Requests for proposals (RFPs) for the redevelopment of Penn Station and the James A. Farley Post Office — collectively called “Empire State Station” — are due Friday, three months after Cuomo kickstarted the plans and temporarily dropped Vornado Realty Trust and Related Companies from the Farley project, known as Moynihan Station.
+Requests for proposals (RFPs) for the redevelopment of Penn Station and the James A. Farley Post Office — collectively called “Empire Station Complex” — are due Friday, three months after Cuomo kickstarted the plans and temporarily dropped Vornado Realty Trust and Related Companies from the Farley project, known as Moynihan Station.
 Those who submit proposals have a choice to either redevelop both Penn Station and Moynihan, or tackle the projects individually.

 At least 10 developers have expressed interest in taking on the projects.
 Among the suitors: Extell Development, Silverstein Properties, Tishman Speyer, JDS Development Group and Brookfield Property Partners, along with Vornado and Related.